 “Bye,” she said.

 Back in the lobby we sat on a bench and I gave him the notebook where the previous participants had written down their impressions.
-He signed as a collaborator and turned the page.
-Then, he remained a couple of seconds looking at the white rectangle and asked me: “How do you spell your name?”
+He signed as a collaborator of the project and turned the page.
+Then he remained a couple of seconds looking at the white rectangle and asked me: “How do you spell your name?”
 And right there, sitting on a black leather bench, he drew the four letters of my name and the numbers 08, indicating the year.

 He handed back the notebook, still open to the page with his drawing, and with such happiness we took a selfie under a Miró.

 After TELL ME came FIND ME because we still had to be found.
 This is what we talked about during the coffee talks that Merrill, Bob and I had every other week during quite a few years.
 In between these reunions I would visit sometimes Lawrence Weiner to his studio and had coffees with writer Ted Mooney.
 We were like a gang of artists developing paintings, installations, projects and novels.

 Since our project seemed to have been swallowed by the museum’s walls, I came up with the idea of doing a second project called FIND ME.
 It would consist of hiding masterpieces on the streets.